Best Kerosene Heater Reviews – Comparison Of Top Ones

 As I told you earlier, you should never substitute gasoline or any other type of fuel for kerosene when you are using your kerosene heater.

-Using gasoline, especially, puts you at the threat of death caused by an explosion.
+Although most kerosene heaters have auto shut-off switch, using gasoline, especially, puts you at the threat of death caused by an explosion.

 Just use good kerosene which is not older than three months, and you will be alright.
 No explosions, no damage to your heater, and no carbon monoxide poisoning.